vyos/vyos-documentation/docs/configexamples/tunnelbroker-ipv6.rst

    2 packets transmitted, 2 received, 0% packet loss, time 1001ms
    rtt min/avg/max/mdev = 16.880/17.153/17.426/0.273 ms

-Assuming everything works, you can proceed to client configuration
+Assuming everything works, you can proceed to the client configuration

 LAN Configuration
 =================

-At this point your VyOS install should have full IPv6, but now your LAN devices need access.
+At this point, your VyOS install should have full IPv6, but now your LAN devices need access.

 With Tunnelbroker.net, you have two options: